15 Respiratory Diseases

 Although this disease can cause irreversible damage to the airways, appropriate treatment and prevention strategies can minimize further lung damage.

-Influenza is a viral infection that attacks your respiratory system —nose, throat, and lungs.
-Influenza is commonly called the flu, but it’s not like stomach “flu” viruses that cause diarrhea and vomiting.
+Influenza is a viral infection that attacks the respiratory system—the nose, throat, and lungs.
+It is commonly called the flu, but it’s not like stomach “flu” viruses that cause diarrhea and vomiting.

 For most people, the flu resolves on its own.
 But sometimes, influenza and its complications can be deadly.
 People at higher risk of developing flu complications include young children under age five, especially those under six months, adults older than 65, and residents of nursing homes and other long-term care facilities.
 In addition, pregnant women and women up to two weeks after giving birth are at risk, and people who have chronic illnesses, such as asthma, heart disease, kidney disease, liver disease, and diabetes.

-MERS-CoV, or Middle East Respiratory Syndrome (MERS), is a respiratory illness caused by a virus belonging to the coronavirus family.
-According to records, the incubation period (between exposure to the virus and onset of symptoms) for MERS is two to fourteen days.
+MERS-CoV, or Middle East Respiratory Syndrome (MERS), is a respiratory illness caused by a type of virus belonging to the coronavirus family.
+According to records, the incubation period (between when a person is exposed to and when they start to have symptoms) for MERS is two to fourteen days.

 MERS-CoV ranges from mild to severe.
 Some people experience no symptoms similar to mild upper respiratory infections.